Is Cabo Safe? Cabo San Lucas is a popular beach resort town located on Baja peninsula of Mexico and is known for its spring break parties.

 You didn’t fly all of the way to Mexico to stay inside but please beware that Mexican rays are intense and can lead to a severe burn or sun poisoning, especially during the warmer spring and summer months.

-The sun in Los Cabos is pretty strong and high in damaging UV rays.
+The sun in Cabos San Lucas is pretty strong and high in damaging UV rays.
 Stay hydrated and limit the amount of sun you get based on your skin type.

 • Staying in the shade as much as possible.